But the country’s sixth university ends up in Linköping. Norrköping only gets a few programmes.

 In August 1997 Campus Norrköping is opened, with a huge fireworks display– indoors, in the De Geer Hall.
 Innovative programmes like Culture, Society and Media Production and Media Technology and Engineering take in their first students.

 However the campus doesn’t really secure its place in the town’s heart until a year later.
 Locals are curious – they want to see what happened to the old textile mills.
-To celebrate the return of the Industry Landscape, plans are made for an ambitious project, “True Dreams on Uneasy Street”, in conjunction with the opening of the university buildings.
+To celebrate the return of the Industrial Landscape, plans are made for an ambitious project, “True Dreams on Uneasy Street”, in conjunction with the opening of the university buildings.

 More than 800 people perform in the event, which includes clubs, choirs, scuba divers, firefighters and a symphony orchestra.
 Laser lights play across the walls of buildings, construction cranes dance, a tram flies over the river.
 It’s an evening that the 15,000 spectators won’t forget for a long time.